 What do you enjoy drinking when you aren’t having a Rum?

 "I like fizzy grape juice from France, and I have learned to appreciate whisky through rum drinking.
 I like Irish whiskey and some Speyside whisky from Scotland."

 Where do you see Rum in 5 years?

 'I think it is going where people find it quite easy to part with £50+ for a bottle of good rum and where the understanding of premium rums isn’t an oxymoron.

 Rum’s Geographical Indications (GI) like Barbados Rum, Jamaica Rum and Demerara Rum from Guyana are respected in the same way as Cognac is from France, Mescal and Tequila from Mexico and Scotch from Scotland.
 This will influence buying purchases and the enjoyment of rum."

 "If you drink spirits, there is a rum out there for everybody."

-Interested in whisky investment?
+Interested to buy a barrel of rum?
 For more news from the Masters, sign up to our newsletter by ticking the box at the bottom of the registration form.
 Follow us on Instagram, TikTok, Facebook, Twitter, LinkedIn and YouTube.